0%

 Let’s summarise the three lens types based on how much they reduce glasses use for each distance.

-All three options generally give strong distance vision, though monofocals tend to offer the highest contrast.
+1. Distance Vision: For distance vision, monofocal and EDOF lenses provide excellent clarity, while multifocal lenses are very good.
+All three options generally deliver strong distance vision, though monofocals often offer the highest contrast.

 Putting It All Together: Which IOL Reduces Glasses the Most?